 Residential Property Resale Inspection

 Town municipal codes require a Residential Property Resale Inspection on any single family dwelling listed for sale within the Towns of Ross, Fairfax and San Anselmo.
 Resale Inspections are not required on individual condominiums or townhomes, unless the entire complex is being sold.
 A fee of $190 (effective 9/1/2016) is assessed for each inspection.
-Ross Valley Fire Department personnel, and cost $185.
+Ross Valley Fire Department Fire Inspectors within 1 week of application submittal.
 To schedule an inspection, please fill out or online form and submit a secure payment by credit card.
 For payment by check or cash, you must visit our administrative office during business hours, Monday to Thursday, 8:00am to 12:00pm and 1:00pm to 5:00pm.
 The administrative office is closed on weekends and holidays.

 An appointment time is not required, as we do not enter the dwelling.
 If you would like to meet with the inspector, please request an appointment at the time you apply for the inspection, and the inspector will contact you to schedule a time.

 Your payment will be processed by PayPal.
 No PayPal account is required, and all credit cards are accepted.